TahaKazi11/Food-Tracker-WebApp/doc/sprint 0/team.md

 - Contingency planning:
 	Evaluations on team members are being regularly conducted.
 A team member who does not cooperate will first be warned.
 Notice that team members' evaluation also contribute to the course mark.

+# Commit Guidelines
+- You must **never** directly commit to the master branch.
+- Commits should be done in their own feature branch which are then merged via pull request.
+-  When starting a new branch you must make sure the base branch is the up to date master branch.
+- A pull request should have at least one reviewer before it is merged into master.
+- Before beginning a pull request you must pull from master and make sure your branch compiles with the latest changes from master.
+-  Commits should have helpful messages describing what is being changed in the commit.
+	 Example good commit message:
+	 `Fix: stop API from returning empty array when requesting data from 'x' endpoint`